janjiss/sha_cache/README.md

     {"username": "janis"}
 ```

-2. You cache sha for response body wit unique key that suits you (It can be user.id or something else)
+2. You cache sha for response body with unique key that suits you (It can be user.id or something else)

 ```ruby
 SchCache::Client.write_data(user.id, "{/"username/": /"janis/"}")